1. Introduction

 Python exception handling means writing code that expects errors and also knows how to recover from them intelligently.

-It helps developers in two ways.
-Developers can handle problems safely and it also keeps your application running smoothly.
+It helps developers handle problems safely while keeping the application running smoothly.

-Once you will start working in real projects, then you will find that failures are normal in real-world projects, like:
+Once you will start working in real projects, then you will find that failures are normal, like:

 • invalid input